bengsfort/irsdk-node/examples/README.md

 ## Examples

-- [electron-app](./electron-app/) - Example integration with Electron, where it
-simply renders the current SDK data.
-Can be used for testing/debugging.
 - [node-dump-sdk-data](./node-dump-sdk-data/) - Simple commonjs node.js app that
 dumps the current SDK data to output files.
 Useful for generating test data.
 - [node-sdk-server](./node-sdk-server/) - ESM Node.js server exposing the current